 The best way of eliciting an emotional response is by telling a story.
 This is precisely what 3D rendering can do to clients.
 3D scenes are always designed and composed to make the viewers have an emotional attachment to the product.

 Interior designers can use 3D rendering to make buildings look stylish, sleek and breathtaking.
-Designers can use 3D rendering to make a suburban house warm and comfortable, it can be used to make a restaurant look exotic and inviting and many more.
+Designers can use 3D imagery to make a suburban house warm and comfortable, it can be used to make a restaurant look exotic and inviting and many more.

 In short, 3D rendering can help describe a place and tell a story where words aren’t enough.
 As such, 3D rendering can easily help interior designers easily promote their designs in a very realistic way and this means increased sales.